mastro35/dc2/README.md

 # dc2 – Dave's RPN Calculator

+## WARNING: this project has been merged into [luka](https://github.com/mastro35/luka).
+Please, refer to the new github page, since this one will soon be closed.
+Thanks!

 A simple, fast, and minimal Reverse Polish Notation (RPN) calculator for the terminal.
 Made with love in Italy 🇮🇹 by Davide Mastromatteo (mastro35@gmail.com)